AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/11-subtypes_full_picture.rst

 A. 0
 B. 11
-C. :answer:`None, this fails at runtime`
+C. :answer:`None, this fails at run-time`
 D. None, this does not compile